Menu

 • Combined aesthetic breast surgeries

-• Asymmetry: Differences in volume, height, or form between the two breasts.
+• Asymmetry: Differences in volume, height, or form between the two breasts

-What Is Considered During Repair Planning?
+What Is Considered in Repair Planning?

 • Breast volume and degree of sagging